LogtalkDotOrg/logtalk3/examples/jpl/NOTES.md

 objects and allows creating Java object, accessing Java class fields, and calling Java class and object methods using a more Logtalk-like syntax.

-For demonstration, adaptations of the JColorChooser dialog example and the JTable example from the JPL distribution are included.
+For demonstration, adaptations of the JColorChooser and JOptionPane dialog examples and the JTable example from the JPL distribution are included.

 When running the GUI examples on the Mac OS X Terminal application, you may get a Java error saying that the AWT cannot be started.
 In alternative, try